Agreements signed for 39 real estate investments in Jammu and Kashmir

 The summit was a push to attract real estate investments from across the country.
 In October last year, Union home ministry had introduced sweeping changes to the land laws of Jammu and Kashmir, which now allow any Indian citizen to buy land in the region.

-The changes to the laws formally ended the protection of land rights that were earlier guaranteed to locals of Jammu and Kashmir under Article 35A of the Constitution.
+The changes to the laws formally ended the protection of land rights that were earlier guaranteed to long-term inhabitants of Jammu and Kashmir under Article 35A of the Constitution.
 The provision was abrogated in August 2019, along with Article 370 of the Constitution that provided special status to the erstwhile state.

 Since the abrogation of the land protection rights, the Jammu and Kashmir administration has announced new industrial, film and real estate policies to facilitate investments in those sectors.